sw1562776/milky-addon/README.md

 - GotoMultiPoints
    - Walks between multiple coordinates using Baritone.
 - InHand
-  - Fill your mainhand and offhand with chosen items.
+  - Fills your mainhand and offhand with chosen items.
 - Landing
   - Attempts to land by using chorus fruits until touching the ground.
 - QuickCommand